YaoGroup/ServerMantaince/README.md

 ### B-2 Using Princeton cluster

 [Princeton Research Computing](https://researchcomputing.princeton.edu/) offers bountiful computing resources.
-Working on the cluster is mostly same as working on the workstation.
+Working on the cluster is mostly the same as working on the workstation.

 :::info
-Few important differences between using the cluster and the workstation:
+Few crucial differences between using the cluster and the workstation:

 1. One can not acquire computing resources (CPU & GPU) freely. **One needs to submit their jobs using via the Slurm system.
-All users submit their jobs to the Slurm, and Slurm will determine which jobs first get executed.**
+All users submit their jobs to Slurm, and Slurm will determine which jobs first get executed.**

-2. While you can still run small scripts without contacting Slurm, it's highly recommended fully-tested your jobs on your own PC or the workstation.
-Using Cluster only when you are ready for submitting large amount of computing work.
+2. While you can still run small scripts without contacting Slurm, it's highly recommended to fully-tested your jobs on your PC or the workstation.
+Use cluster only when you are ready to submit a large amount of computing work.

 3. Running jobs is one step more than just `python myscript.py`. **Slurm asks a text file called *Slurm script* for submitting jobs.** So the process becomes:
     - Write your `myscript.py`